tinalexander/tinalexander.github.io/notes/2024/12-december.md

 > Dr. David Weldon is not currently employed by VA.
 He previously practiced at a VA facility in Florida in a “Without Compensation” capacity, meaning he provided services without compensation.
 Due to the transition from paper to digital systems for maintaining employee records, VA is unable to provide specific dates and details of his prior employment.
 This change is part of VA’s ongoing efforts to modernize its HR processes and systems.

-## California health department statement on Raw Farm
+## California health department statement on Raw Farm recall

 - **Source:** emailed statement
 - **Attribution:** California Department of Public Health spokesperson